-Frédéric Capraro, Senior Project Manager for Treasury at RTL Group, presents how our Redbridge Analytics fintech helps his organization to visualize, control and reduce bank charges on a daily basis.
+Frédéric shares how HawkeyeBSB helps his organization visualize, control and reduce bank fees on a daily basis.

 – Can you give us a brief overview of RTL Group and its treasury organisation?

-Our treasury organization is decentralized.
+RTL Group’s treasury organization is decentralized.
 Although cash is raised at the group level in Luxembourg, each business unit in each country is autonomous and manages its banking relationships according to its needs, in line with group policies.
-Our bank relationships were mainly developed between 2010 and 2018, when we carried out country-by-country calls for tender to select banking partners.
-Historically and for reasons related to our business, we use one or two banking relationships in each country in which we operate.
-Our operations go beyond Europe, as we have a presence in the United States, Australia and Asia.
-In total, we have 13 cash management banks and we communicate with them for our payments and the receipt of our account statements through SWIFT.
+Our bank relationships were mainly developed between 2010 and 2018 when we carried out a country-by-country RFP to select new banking partners.
+Historically, and for reasons related to our business, we use one or two banking relationships in each country that we operate in.
+Our operations go beyond Europe as we have a presence in the United States, Australia and Asia.
+In total, we have 13 cash management banks, and we communicate with them for our payments and the receipt of our account statements through SWIFT.

-Some of our subsidiaries, such as Fremantle, are highly active in terms of account opening and closing, as each production / season is independent and has a very limited timeframe.
-Groupe M6 in France, a publicly listed company in which RTL Group owns a 48% stake, has a completely independent treasury.
+Some of our subsidiaries, such as Fremantle, are highly active in account opening and closing, as each production/season is independent and has a limited timeframe.
+Groupe M6 in France, a publicly listed company in which RTL Group owns a 48% stake, has an entirely independent treasury.

 – What prompted RTL to modernize the control of its bank charges?

-We needed to further improve our visibility on bank charges.
-Especially so in terms of speed to access the relevant data and automate the collection/analytics process.
+We needed to further improve our visibility of bank charges.
+Especially in terms of our speed to access relevant data and automating the collection/analysis process.

-Typically, after the roll-out of a new bank selected by tender, we would take a few accounts at random to check whether the negotiated fees were being correctly applied.
-Once these checks were carried out after the RFP, there was no close follow-up over time.
-We assumed that the bank was organized enough to bill us appropriately.
+Typically, after the rollout of a new bank that was selected by RFP, we would pick a few accounts at random to check whether the negotiated fees were being correctly applied.
+Once these checks were carried out after the RFP, there would be no close follow-up over time.
+We assumed that the banks were organized enough to bill us appropriately.

 – How did you learn about our Redbridge Analytics fintech and its bank fee monitoring software, HawkeyeBSB?